dylan-isaac/pydanticai-api-template/docs/DEVELOPER.md

 1. Update `pyproject.toml`
 2. Run `uv sync` to update the lock file
 3. Run `sync` to keep configurations in sync

+### Working with the Wishlist

+The Wishlist directory provides a structured way to plan and implement future improvements:

+1. **Viewing Wishlist Items:**
+   - Browse the `wishlist/` directory to see existing ideas
+   - Review items to understand planned enhancements

+2. **Adding New Wishlist Items:**
+   - Create a new markdown file in the `wishlist/` directory
+   - Use descriptive filenames (e.g., `feature-name.md`)
+   - Structure with clear headings and implementation details
+   - Include accessibility considerations where relevant

+3. **Implementing Wishlist Items:**
+   - Select items from the wishlist for implementation
+   - Use AI assistance to help implement complex features
+   - Reference the wishlist item in commit messages
+   - Move implemented features from wishlist to documentation

+4. **Best Practices:**
+   - Keep wishlist items focused and actionable
+   - Include enough detail for future implementation
+   - Consider dependencies and prerequisites
+   - Update or remove items as the project evolves

 ## Troubleshooting